From Dark Corner to DOT-COM:

 demographic segment of people going online is the 55+ age group.
 That is

-to grow.
-For the aging population, having access to home-based voting will
+grow.
+For the aging population, having access to home-based voting will often be

-often be more of a necessity than it will be a convenience.
-As their mobility
+more of a necessity than it will be a convenience.
+As their mobility decreases,

-decreases, their interest in online voting, to go with online pharmaceutical,
+their interest in online voting, to go with online pharmaceutical, grocery, and

 Doesn't that "home-based voting" phrase remind